 - (e) A Performance Guarantee Agreement in accordance with the requirement of the Section H Clause entitled "Separate Entity and Corporate Guarantee", will be a condition of the award of this contract. - (f) The Government will review all relevant past performance information submitted by the Offeror.
 The Government may also contact the individuals identified in the completed Section L, Appendix 1, Past Performance Information Forms.
 The Government may contact sources other than those identified by the Offeror.
-The Government may also obtain and consider relevant past performance information from available Federal Government electronic databases and data obtained or provided through other sources that the Government considers current and accurate. - (g) Risk will be evaluated by the Government as part of the evaluation of all criteria, but will not be separately evaluated as its own criterion. - (h) The Government will not evaluate the Offeror's answer to the hypothetical problem solving exercise.
-The Government will however evaluate the interactions and knowledge of the Offeror's résuméd Key Personnel during their resolution of the problem (see M.4(d)).
+The Government may also obtain and consider relevant past performance information from available Federal Government electronic databases and data obtained or provided through other sources that the Government considers current and accurate. - (g) Risk will be evaluated by the Government as part of the evaluation of all Factors but will not be separately evaluated as its own Factor. - (h) The Government will not evaluate the Offeror's answer to the hypothetical problem-solving exercise during oral presentations.
+The Government will however evaluate the interactions and knowledge of the Offeror's résuméd Key Personnel in their resolution of the problem during oral presentations.